armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 some fraction of the points.
 This makes them unable to use to directly construct a random oracle on the curve.

-Brier et al. {{SimpleSWU}} proposed a couple of solutions to this problem, The first applies solely to Icart's method described above, by computing F(H0(m))
+Brier et al. {{Br01}} proposed a couple of solutions to this problem, The first applies solely to Icart's method described above, by computing F(H0(m))
 + F(H1(m)) for two distinct hash functions H0, H1.
 The second uses a generator G, and computes F(H0(m)) + H1(m)\*G. Later, Farashahi et al. {{FFSTV13}}